suneelsunkara/Sitecore-Azure-Monitoring/README.md

 # SitecoreAzurePAAS
-Projects that i am working for Sitecore on Azure
+Useful content for Sitecore environments deployed on Azure